Skip to content

 The installation of pipes and funnels has been delighting visitors since 1999

-In 1999, Paul and her two colleagues realized their own installation during the redesign of the Kunsthofpassagen Dresden.
+In 1999, Paul and her two colleagues realized their own installation during the redesign of the Kunsthofpassage Dresden.
 What’s special about it?
 “The rain flows from the roof into the pipes and from there, like a water feature, into the next pipes or funnels, making sounds along the way.”
 But is it really a kind of music, as noted on the official Dresden city marketing site?
-Paul clarifies: “No melody is played, but depending on the weather, the existing sound is amplified and directed: splashing, dripping, rushing, swelling, subsiding, flowing, splattering, spraying.”
+Paul clarifies: “No melody is played, but depending on the weather, the existing sound is amplified and directed: splashing, dripping, rushing, swelling, subsiding, flowing, splashing, spraying.”

 “Almost Like a Landmark”